What is Learned Helplessness?

 Over time, the relationship may become stagnant or even toxic.

-Overcoming Learned Helplessness in Relationships
+Overcoming The Helplessness Cycle in Relationships

-This will not come naturally, so be prepared.
 It is called learned helplessness because it reflects a learned behavior which we must effectively unlearn in order to break free and move ahead.

 It is entirely possible that any measures taken will not be successful, but if the relationship is worth saving, it is worth trying – hard.